max11b/2270-Final-Project/README.md

 ## Short Explanation of the Data Structure

-A Red-Black Tree is a type of self-balancing binary search tree that ensures logarithmic time complexity for operations like insertion, deletion, and search.
+A **Red-Black Tree"" is a type of self-balancing binary search tree that ensures logarithmic time complexity for operations like insertion, deletion, and search.
 The key properties of a Red-Black Tree are:

 Node Colors: Each node is either red or black.